sunng87/lein-jlink/README.md

 ### External Modules

 If you are using modules that are not distributed with the JDK, you can download and add them to your project with the `:jlink-modules-paths` keyword in your `project.clj`.
-For instance, if you downloaded the [JavaFX modules][6] from [Gluon's website][7] (referred to as "jmods"), you would unpack them and then  add them like so...
+For instance, if you downloaded the [JavaFX modules][6] from [Gluon's website][7] (referred to as "jmods"), you would unpack them somewhere on your machine and then add a reference to them like so...

     :jlink-module-paths ["/opt/java/javafx-jmods-14.0.1"]